sodash/open-code/README.md

-In Eclipse's Java Build Path editor, import a new User Library from the file `open-code/userlibraries.userlibraries` This will give you the library elasticsearch_5
+In Eclipse's Java Build Path editor, import a new User Library from the file `open-code/userlibraries.userlibraries` This will give you the library `elasticsearch`

 You will also need lots of jars in the `middleware` project -- get these by copy from Daniel, Miles or Carson.

-Step probably not needed (the code should find itself):
-Set the env variable WINTERWELL_HOME to point to the folder above open-code.
+This step is probably not needed (the code will usually find itself): Set the env variable WINTERWELL_HOME to point to the folder above open-code.